semerj/activity-prediction/README.md

-# Predictin Activities of Daily Living (ADL) using accelerometer data
+# Predicting Activities of Daily Living (ADL) Using Accelerometer Data

 Exploratory application of classification models for wrist-worn and waist-mounted accelerometer data.